Sunburn Treatment Clinic Q&A

 • Swelling or blistering

 Second-degree sunburns are medically diagnosed as the most severe and dangerous sunburn to be diagnosed with.
-It can happen the same as a first-degree sunburn, but being exposed to the ultraviolet sunlight longer where it can penetrate the outer layer of your skin to beneath it to damage the below layer that is called the dermis.
+It can happen the same as a first-degree sunburn, but being exposed to ultraviolet sunlight longer where can penetrate the outer layer of your skin it to damage the below layer that is called the dermis.

 Second-degree sunburn can show signs and symptoms including:

 • White discoloration on your skin

 Any degree of sunburn is considered serious.
 While second-degree sunburns are considered some of the most severe, anyone dealing with sunburns should seek out medical treatment.